 Practice Active Listening

-This means taking the time to truly listen and process what the other person is saying before jumping in with your own thoughts or opinions.
+This means taking the time to truly listen and process what the other person is saying before jumping in with your thoughts or opinions.

 Additionally, showing empathy and validation can go a long way in building trust and strengthening communication.